microsoft/sample-app-aoai-chatGPT/scripts/readme.md

 # Data Preparation

 ## Setup
-- Install the necessary packages listed in requirements.txt, e.g. `pip install --user -r requirements.txt`
+Install the necessary packages listed in requirements.txt, e.g. `pip install --user -r requirements.txt`

+Install AI Document Intelligence package
+`pip install azure-ai-formrecognizer`

 ## Configure
 - Create a config file like `config.json`.
 The format should be a list of JSON objects, with each object specifying a configuration of local data path and target search service and index.